nakatatsu/s3-mcp/README.md

 ### Docker (manual)

-You can run Vault MCP manually via Docker:
+You can run the S3 MCP server manually via Docker:

 ```bash
 docker run --rm -it \